-1 The Assessment of Buildings and Classrooms (ABCs) initiative is a partnership between the US Department of Interior's Office of Insular Affairs (OIA) and CNMI.
+&lt;sup>1 The Assessment of Buildings and Classrooms (ABCs) initiative is a partnership between the US Department of Interior's Office of Insular Affairs (OIA) and CNMI.
 The US Army Corps of Engineers manages the ABCs program through its Contractor, HHF Planners.

-ABCs is focused on (1) improving the physical condition of CNMI Public Schools and (2) supporting capacity-building initiatives to manage school facilities.
+ABCs is focused on (1) improving the physical condition of territorial public schools and (2) supporting capacity-building initiatives to manage school facilities.
 Status reports are available at hhfplanners.com.

 - 1. Establish recurring, long-term funding sources dedicated to school facility maintenance. - 2.
 Encourage school facility management agencies to use more rigor during recruitment; create staff accountability standards, as well as performance assessment and correction processes. - 3.
 Advance staffing structures that accommodate professional mobility, retain qualified workers, and provide for training and supervisory roles. - 4.
 Create a preventive maintenance program that helps transition facility maintenance teams to conducting a higher percentage of proactive/planned activities (and less reactive work).
 Light maintenance and monitoring will inform facility managers of the needs for larger maintenance activities that can be planned to avoid school disturbances that could result from failure and unplanned downtime.
 The overall program should be comprehensive, but attention should focus on high value assets (e.g., fire protection, weather proofing, and air conditioning/quality).
 Provide training for in-house maintenance tasks and inspection of outsourced services. - 5.
-Use the Enterprise Asset Management System (EAMS)2 to improve work order tracking, worker productivity, worker performance monitoring, document retention, benchmarking, task scheduling, inventory awareness, and support a proactive maintenance culture; ensure that defined protocol for service requests and task execution are in place that provide efficient action and communication. - 6.
+Use the Enterprise Asset Management System (EAMS) to improve work order tracking, worker productivity, worker performance monitoring, document retention, benchmarking, task scheduling, inventory awareness, and support a proactive maintenance culture; ensure that defined protocol for service requests and task execution are in place that provide efficient action and communication. - 6.
 Provide warehousing/equipment storage areas as appropriate, and create drawdown purchase agreements with local hardware stores, to support maintenance efforts. - 7.
-Use alternative project delivery methods (e.g., cost plus contracting) to supplement individual project procurement and add flexibility to contract scope. - 8.
-Maintain a cost estimate and project scope library to assist with future procurement efforts. - 9.
-Track contractor performance and consider during bid evaluation, in addition to cost. - 10.
+Use alternative project delivery methods (e.g., task order contracting) to supplement individual project procurement and add flexibility to contract scope. - 8.
+Maintain a cost estimate and project scope library to assist with future project procurement efforts. - Track contractor performance and consider during bid evaluation, in addition to cost. - 10.
 Establish a designee protocol to keep procurement documents moving when people are absent. - 11.
-Create a position for a dedicated procurement officer that is familiar with maintenance and construction to assist with school maintenance procurement and management. - 12.
+Create a school maintenance purchasing/procurement officer position to assist with moving school maintenance procurement. - 12.
 Define operations and maintenance cost components and overall budget requirement; secure a dedicated maintenance funding source; define CIP cost components for a five-year horizon, as well as annual average need, and create a fund for planned replacement, renewal, and new construction. - 13.
-Create a mid-term (5-7 year) facilities plan that is easily updateable, to guide capital investment when funds are available; incorporate a strategy for school rightsizing; maintain site maps that provide guick reference for planned demolition, renovation, new construction, or priority needs. - 14.
-Consider new building designs when planning new construction that best support the academic program while minimizing construction, operations, and maintenance costs. - 15.
+Create a mid-term (5-7 year) facilities plan that is easily updateable, to guide capital investment when funds are available; incorporate a strategy for school rightsizing; maintain site maps that provide quick reference for planned demolition, renovation, new construction, or priority needs. - 14.
+Consider new building designs, when planning new construction, that best support the academic program while minimizing construction, operations, and maintenance costs. - 15.
 Add a staff planner position to assist with managing utility costs, space planning, and project management, or ensure that these duties are addressed in an existing position.

 This report provides information on existing conditions, suggestions for improvements, and the basis upon which recommendations are made.
-Best practice examples from other regions, as well as national benchmarking metrics, are summarized and referenced to provide background rationale and leads for further information.
-The recommendations made herein are not expected to be exhaustive, but are
+Best practice examples from other regions, as well as national benchmarking metrics, are summarized and referenced to provide background rationale and leads for